krzemienski/awesome-from-stars/README.md

 * [webfuse-com/awesome-claude](https://github.com/webfuse-com/awesome-claude): A curated list of awesome things related to Anthropic Claude
 * [vijaythecoder/awesome-claude-agents](https://github.com/vijaythecoder/awesome-claude-agents): An orchestrated sub agent dev team powered by claude code
 * [LangGPT/awesome-claude-code](https://github.com/LangGPT/awesome-claude-code): Awesome Claude Code Resources, Projects、Prompts、Agents、Commands，everything about claude code!
 Claude Code 精选资源列表 （by 云中江树）
-* [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code): A curated list of awesome skills, hooks, slash-commands, agent orchestrators, applications, and plugins for Claude Code by Anthropic
+* [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code): A hand-picked collection of the finest of resources for the most awesome of agents, Claude Code, the undisputed champion of coding companions, from the unstoppable team at Anthropic PBC.
+A delectable showcase of top tier skills, ambidextrous agents, scintillating status lines, top notch developer tooling, and also we have plugins
 * [ccplugins/awesome-claude-code-plugins](https://github.com/ccplugins/awesome-claude-code-plugins): Awesome Claude Code plugins — a curated list of slash commands, subagents, MCP servers, and hooks for Claude Code
 * [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents): A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases
 * [rohitg00/awesome-claude-code-toolkit](https://github.com/rohitg00/awesome-claude-code-toolkit): The most comprehensive toolkit for Claude Code -- 135 agents, 35 curated skills, 42 commands, 176+ plugins, 20 hooks, 15 rules, 7 templates, 14 MCP configs, 26 companion apps, 52 ecosystem entries, and more.
-* [ComposioHQ/awesome-claude-plugins](https://github.com/ComposioHQ/awesome-claude-plugins): A curated list of Plugins that let you extend Claude Code with custom commands, agents, hooks, and MCP servers through the plugin system.
+* [composio-community/awesome-claude-plugins](https://github.com/composio-community/awesome-claude-plugins): A curated list of Plugins that let you extend Claude Code with custom commands, agents, hooks, and MCP servers through the plugin system.
 * [langgptai/awesome-claude-prompts](https://github.com/langgptai/awesome-claude-prompts): This repo includes Claude prompt curation to use Claude better.
 * [ComposioHQ/awesome-claude-skills](https://github.com/ComposioHQ/awesome-claude-skills): A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows
 * [karanb192/awesome-claude-skills](https://github.com/karanb192/awesome-claude-skills): 🎯 The definitive collection of 50+ verified Awesome Claude Skills for Claude Code, Claude.ai, and API.
 Boost productivity with TDD, debugging, git workflows, document processing, and more.
 Community-driven, actively maintained.